metaborg/nabl/org.metaborg.meta.lang.nabl2/README.md

 ## Use NaBL2 Analysis

-NaBL2 comes with its own runtime, which providesathe analysis functions you should use.
-To use them, we need to change the main language file (e.g. `trans/LANGNAME.str`).
-First, make sure any imports of `runtime/{analysis,nabl,task,index,properties,types}/-` and calls to old `analysis-*` strategies are gone, because they will not work anymore.
+NaBL2 comes with its own runtime, which provides the analysis functions you should use.
+To use them, we need to change the language's main Stratego file (e.g. `trans/LANGNAME.str`).
+First, remove any imports of `runtime/{analysis,nabl,task,index,properties,types}/-`, and usages of the old `analysis-*` strategies, because they will not work anymore.
 Then, add the following imports and rules:

     module LANGNAME